USAF steps up to provide Ukraine F-16s with EW support

 “With the third-party transfer of F-16s by Denmark, Norway and the Netherlands to Ukraine, another EW capability is joining the fight for Ukraine.”

-The 68th EW Sqn says the Ukraine EW effort involved working with an EW system that does not exist in the US inventory, developing an understanding of it, and ultimately reprogramming it.
+The unit says the Ukraine EW effort involved working with an EW system that does not exist in the US inventory, developing an understanding of it, and ultimately reprogramming it.

-Though the 68th EW Sqn does no specify the EW System, at the early August induction ceremony for Ukraine’s F-16s the jets carryied what appeared to be Terma’s pylon-based Electronic Warfare Management System.
+Though the 68th EW Squadron does no specify the EW system, at the early August induction ceremony for Ukraine’s F-16s the jets carried what appeared to be Terma’s pylon-based Electronic Warfare Management System.

-A Terma video highlights that the podded system helps defend against both infrared and radar threats.
+A Terma video highlights that the podded system helps defend against both infrared- and radar-guided threats.
 The system also has a training mode to simulate missile threats.

-“By working alongside partner nations, the 68th EWS was able to test and verify the unique elements required by the Ukrainians and even improve the reprogramming processes by all parties,” says the 68th EW Sqn.
+“By working alongside partner nations, the 68th EWS was able to test and verify the unique elements required by the Ukrainians and even improve the reprogramming processes by all parties,” it says.

 Critically, EW data gleaned from Ukraine will be fed back to the 68th EWS, allowing it to better understand Russian EW threats, and allow it and partners update and reprogram the EW capabilities of Ukrainian F-16s.